PentheusLennuye/localgitops/docs/dex.md

 respectively.

-At the time of writing, SSL verification is troublesome as the ca certs imports are being ignored by Jenkins and Harbor.
-SSL verification might best be turned off.
+At the time of writing, SSL verification is troublesome as the ca certs imports are being ignored by Jenkins.
+SSL verification might best be turned off on Jenkins.

-First off, configure OpenLDAP.
-Then come back here.
+First off, configure OpenLDAP with the instructions in [openldap](openldap.md).
+You will want the following groups:

+  - jenkins_users
+  - jenkins_admins
+  - vault_readers
+  - vault_owners
+  - vault_admins
+  - harbor_users
+  - harbor_admins

 ## Jenkins